Citysave - Child Trust Fund

 If your child had a Child Trust Fund and you want to transfer it into a savings account, Citysave can help?

 The first £250 was paid out by the Government, and can be added to by family and guardians.

 Your child will then be able to use this money, any additional savings, plus tax free interest once they reach the age of 18.
-We are sure this will provide an invaluable support at the start of their adult life.
+We are sure that this will provide invaluable support at the start of their adult life.

 Citysave Credit Union is a safe, ethical and friendly place to help your child prepare for adult life with something to look forward to.

 Your Questions Answered

 Child Trust Funds (CTF) are saving accounts for children.
 The Government issues a voucher for each child and this must be invested in a CTF.